trevorw22/InstaBotMaker/README.md

 # InstaBotMaker

-This is a POC collections of scripts which mass generates Instagram accounts, and then can use those accounts to like, follow, and comment on other posts or accounts.
+This is a POC set of scripts which mass generates Instagram accounts using python.
+It can then use those accounts to like, follow, and comment on other posts or Instagram accounts.

-This code is not to be used and is purely for demonstration purposes.
+This code is not to be used by anyone and was created purely for proof of concept purposes.